 Sivakumar et al., 2011 carried out a study to enhance the performance of the Vacuum dehydration machine – this study was achieved by reducing the moisture level of whatever slurry that was to be made to pass through dewatering via the vacuum dehydration with the prospect of gaining more cake formation in a single run and arriving at a less cost of handling, thus complementing the economy of the process.
 During the study, two different slurries (Calcium Hypochlorite and Calcium Carbonate) were used.
 Sivakumar et al., 2011 suggested that in order to reduce the moisture of the slurries, variable parameters of the dewatering machine are required to be altered or adjusted.
 The following variable parameters were adjusted/modified during the experiment; addition of coagulants and flocculants, speed of drum, vacuum parameters and suction box.
 By the experiment and test result, it is found out that the moisture content of calcium hypochlorite and calcium carbonate are reasonably decreased from 10 to 20 percent.
 Thus Vacuum dehydration holds good in the dehydration for whichever slurry taken.
 The dewatering machine reduces the moisture content of the slurry to a pre-set amount and can be further decreased by adjusting some of the variable parameters in the setup.
 We have finally found that by adjusting some of the variable parameters in the setup, the moisture content decreases and also it is found that whichever slurry is taken, with the help of a rotary vacuum drum filter it is easy to reduce the moisture content.
 However, adding in other to enhance the performance of the vacuum dehydration machine.

 Zhang et al., 2011, in an article, reviewed some aspects of rotary vacuum filter design and its performance.
-In this article, Zhang et al., 2011 described the rotary vacuum filter as an extremely effective solid/liquid separation device essentially used for forming cake solid with its ability to continuously filter the slurries with relatively low operating labor requirements.
+He described the rotary vacuum filter as an extremely effective solid/liquid separation device essentially used for forming cake solid with its ability to continuously filter the slurries with relatively low operating labor requirements.
 He perceived the rudiment of rotary vacuum filter installation to include; the filter: which comprised of the drum, vat, agitator, and solids discharge mechanism; and auxiliary package: consisting of a vacuum source (typically a liquid ring vacuum pump), a means of separating the air and liquid discharge from the filter (usually a vacuum receiver) and a filtrate pump (to transport the liquid from the vacuum receiver to the next step in the process).
 Zhang et al., 2011, reported that the filter is rated by the surface area of the filter medium(drum) and its potential output (typically expressed as pounds per hour of dry solids per square foot of filter area; unlike other filters, pre-coat filters are rated by hydraulics instead of by solids).
 Zhang et al., 2011, reported that during the design process, the sizing of the auxiliary package components is dependent upon the area of the filter and the type of application.
 Rotary Vacuum filters are categorized according to their mechanism and their prospective function enabling the rotary vacuum filter to efficiently handle a complete spectrum of process slurries.
 As a result, dewatering cassava using this machine makes processing in large-scale industries quite effective.
-However, the capital costs are relatively high.
+However, the capital costs are relatively high. (mentioning Zhang et al everytime is not necessary; please modify the text accordingly)

 The Vacuum dehydration machine is most suitable for continuous operation on large quantities of mash, thus it’s more suitable for use in large-scale cassava producing companies.